 Performance Reporting: Recipients are required to report on the progress of the funded program or project.
 This includes comparing actual accomplishments to the objectives outlined in the federal award.
 Performance reports should be submitted at intervals determined by the federal awarding agency, typically no less frequent than annually and no more frequent than quarterly.

-Subrecipient Monitoring and Reporting: If the recipient passes federal funds to subrecipients, they must monitor subrecipient activities to ensure compliance with federal requirements.
-This includes reviewing financial and performance reports from subrecipients and ensuring that any audit findings are resolved.
+Subrecipient Monitoring and Reporting: If the recipient passes federal funds to sub-recipients, they must monitor sub-recipient activities to ensure compliance with federal requirements.
+This includes reviewing financial and performance reports from sub-recipients and ensuring that any audit findings are resolved.

 Foreign Assistance Data Review: As required by Congress, the Department of State must make progress in its efforts to improve tracking and reporting of foreign assistance data through the Foreign Assistance Data Review (FADR).
 The FADR requires tracking of foreign assistance activity data from budgeting, planning, and allocation through obligation and disbursement.
 Successful applicants will be required to report and draw down federal funding based on the appropriate FADR Data Elements, indicated within their award documentation.
 In cases of more than one FADR Data Element, typically program or sector and/or regions or country, the successful applicant will be required to maintain separate accounting records.